nexteacc/privacy-policy/Privacy-Policy-for-WeekGallery.md

 The only permissions we request are:

-Photo Library Access: To allow you to select photos for your widgets Notification Permission: To notify you about weekly photo updates (optional) Third-Party Services
+Photo Library Access: To allow you to select photos for your widgets

+Third-Party Services
 WeeksGallery does not integrate with any third-party analytics, advertising, or tracking services.